Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Methodology

 \subsection{Fall Recovery Learning}

 Our DRL framework is shown in Fig. \ref{fig:system}.
 The state space consists of the orientation (represented by the normalized gravity vector), the angular velocity of the body, and the joint positions.
-The outputs of the policy network are the target joint positions that update at 25 Hz.
+Here we adopt the positional control for high learning efficiency and performance according to \cite{peng2017learning}.
+The outputs of the policy network are the target joint positions which update at 25 Hz.
 The PD controllers generate torques based on the target joint positions and the measured joint positions at 300 Hz.
 The SAC algorithm is applied for learning.
-In our implementation, we use the 8-DOF quadrupedal robot Bittle \cite{bittle} and the PyBullet \cite{coumans2021} simulation environment.
+In our implementation, we use the 8-DoF quadrupedal robot \textit{Bittle} \cite{bittle} and the PyBullet \cite{coumans2021} simulation environment.

-The Bittle is equipped with an IMU on its body.
+The \textit{Bittle} is equipped with an IMU on its body.
 The angular velocity can be directly accessed from the IMU.
 The orientation is represented as the gravity vector in the body frame which is normalized to be of length $1$.
 The gravity vector can be computed using the IMU measurements.

-The reward function is the summation of the reward terms presented in Table \ref{tab:reward}.
-The radius basis function (RBF) applied in these terms is defined as
+The reward function is the sum of reward terms in Table \ref{tab:reward}.
+The \textit{jump} regularization term aims to penalize the robot for actions (e.g., spinning) to adjust the orientation in the air, and the action difference term serves to reduce unrealistic large movements.
+We assign larger weights to the reward terms related to body height and orientation since we characterize a standing pose mainly by the body height and the orientation for the fall recovery task.
+The radial basis function (RBF) applied in these terms is defined as:

-The pipeline is shown in Fig. \ref{fig:pipeline}.
-Firstly, we sample a variety of static poses.
-Secondly, we estimate the accessibility matrix for these samples.
-Thirdly, we perform clustering with the proposed K-Access algorithm.
-Lastly, we apply the centroids of the obtained clusters as the initial states for learning quadruped fall recovery via DRL.
+The learning process is the last stage (d) of the pipeline in Fig. \ref{fig:pipeline}, where we apply the centroids in (c) as the initial states for DRL of quadruped fall recovery.